ermez3/marionettegentleintro/README.md

 FrontEnd
 --------------

-- Marionette.js
+- Marionette.js andd all dependencies
-- Backbone
-- Underscore ( I like most mustache but marinette go along with underscore... )
+- HandleBars ( Not any more underscore , using precompiled templating )
 -  ASP.NEt ( Not sure if It's need it ).

 That's for now, this app is just the starting point of a great app that I'm trying to build.